-1. The hotline services are operated by Sojourner and perform 24-Hour Dispatch for Crisis and MRSS responders.
-In addition, information and referral is part of the hotline's responsibility.

-2. Butler Behavioral Health Services (BBHS) operates the 24 Hour Crisis and Pre-Hospitalization screening service.
+- 1. The hotline services are operated by Sojourner (doing business as TCN) and perform 24-Hour Dispatch for Crisis and MRSS responders.
+In addition, information and referrals are part of the hotline responsibility.
+This is the state contracted 988 provider. - 2.
+Butler Behavioral Health Services (BBHS) operates Crisis Connections and MRSS, mobile crisis responders available for 24 Hour Crisis and Pre-Hospitalization screening service.